AlexBulankou/ai-talk1/labinstructions.md

 6. Open **frontend** component in Azure portal.
 Live Stream tile should show 1 instance

     ![image](/instructions/live-stream-frontend.png)

+7. Click on live stream button to see Application Insights telemetry in realtime.

 ### Task 4.
 Enabling telemetry collection from the JavaScript (frontend)